 Online undergraduate programs operate on a semester system; fall and spring.
 Full time enrollment is classified as 12 units per semester and half time enrollment is classified as 6 units per semester.
 Graduate programs operate on a two term system, Fall Term and Spring Term (exception: MFT program operates in three terms, Summer, Fall, Spring).
 Most courses are scheduled into 8-week modules, which fall within the larger term, either Fall (June-December) or Spring (January-May).
-Graduate students are considered full-time if they are registered for at least 8 units per term, three-quarter time if they are registered for at least 6 units per term, and half-time if they are registered for at least 4 units per term.
+Graduate students are considered full-time if they are registered for at least 8 units per term, and half-time if they are registered for at least 6 units per term.